Most interesting landmarks of Finland

 Described landmarks of Finland

-Landscape and art of this northern land is somewhat restrained, but nevertheless Finland offers diverse and interesting landmarks.
-The most exciting among them are archaeological and architecture monuments.
+Landscape and art of this northern land are somewhat restrained, but nevertheless, Finland offers diverse and interesting landmarks.
+The most exciting among them are archaeological and architectural monuments.

 Featured: Paasselkä devils

 There was a time when locals living around Lake Paasselkä (earlier – Paasivesi) did not turn much attention to the lights hovering above this large lake.
 Paasselkä Devil was just a play of spirits, who should care about them?

 Nowadays, when people have no logical explanation to the existence of spirits and ghosts, this light phenomena is very intriguing.
 It is observed rather often nowadays as well.